 There are various outdoor areas where a group can eat lunch.

 There are public rest stations within the park at various locations.
 Most trips are not far from a rest station.

 All trips occur outside and run rain or shine.
 Heavy downpours, lightening or other extreme weather will cause us to cancel a trip.
 Whenever possible the trip will be rescheduled.

 Do one of our programs look good but you are not able to do field trips this year?
 Through a virtual program the expertise of VCPA staff can still be utilized in your classroom to talk to your students about an array of topics.
 Bringing in an expert is a great way to start or end a unit about sustainability, climate change, trees, plants, water and more.
 Program is customizable to fit your needs.
 Because the program is just a click away the 45 minute- 1 hour program time can be fit to your specific class time.

 Once a time slot is booked VCPA staff will contact you to determine timing and content.

 Explore Van Cortlandt forest, learn what a forester does and lend a hand with a stewardship project in the park.
 This program takes students on a hike through Van Cortlandt Park discussing what a forest is and what a foresters role in managing a forest is.
 Students then investigate a forest plot and spend time removing non native plants or planting native trees.

 science, biology, ecosystems

-Freshwater Ecology explores the ecosystem of Van Cortlandt Lake.
-Students talk about what a man made, freshwater lake is and search through a leaf pack to collect, identify, and classify macroinvertibrates to determine the diversity of the lake ecosystem.
+Freshwater Ecology explores the ecosystem of Hester and Piro's Mill Pond in Van Cortlandt Park.
+Students talk about what a man made, freshwater pond and then search through a leaf pack to collect, identify, and classify macroinvertibrates to determine the diversity of the lake ecosystem.
 (Note- students do not get into the water)

 ecosystems, animals, adaptation